dperny/docker-e2e-detached/README.md

 ------------------
 The tests require go version 1.7+

+To compile the tests to a static binary, use `go test -c`.

 Running the Tests
 -----------------
 Tests are built with the go test framework, and as such, running `go test` in the project root will run the tests.

 The tests must be run on a Docker Swarm Mode manager node.